-35 Under section 181 of the Act
+37 Under section 181 of the Act

-- 11.2.6 I note the applicant's view that the natural and ordinary meaning of these words does not change if the context is part of a building or a whole building.
-He said the outcome of Determination of 2013/043 was that part of a building could be earthquake prone i.e. that part of a building was equivalent to the whole building, and the relationship between ultimate limit state and ultimate capacity was the same for part of a building or a whole building. - 11.2.7 He also disagreed with the additional interpretation of ultimate capacity I have provided in this determination, saying this implied the ultimate limit state point somehow distinguished cases where a building could collapse from those that could not.
+- otherwise meet the test for an earthquake-prone condition under section 122 of the Act. - 11.2.4 In that determination I noted the term 'ultimate capacity' was not a specific engineering term and I was therefore of the view that the natural and ordinary technical meaning of these words needed to be considered.
+I stated that 'in my view, the reference to the ultimate capacity of a building is therefore a reference to the point at which the building fails in a structural sense and could collapse'. - 11.2.5 I note that these comments regarding ultimate capacity were made in the context of considering parts of a building (in particular components of a type that might not have the capacity or form to redistribute seismic overloads), whereas the context for the ultimate limit state comments from the NZSEE guidelines are as it applies to whole buildings.
+While I consider the definition of ultimate capacity in Determination 2012/043 to be appropriate in this broader context, it is useful to clarify what is meant by the phrase 'fails in a structural sense'.
+In my view ultimate capacity can be defined as the point beyond which you can no longer reliably predict the way the structure will perform and the building and/or part of a building could start to collapse. - 11.2.6 I note the applicant's view that the natural and ordinary meaning of these words does not change if the context is part of a building or a whole building.
+He said the outcome of Determination of 2013/043 was that part of a building could be earthquake prone, i.e. that part of a building was equivalent to the whole building, and the relationship between ultimate limit state and ultimate capacity was the same for part of a building or a whole building. - 11.2.7 He also disagreed with the additional interpretation of ultimate capacity I have provided in this determination, saying this implied the ultimate limit state point somehow distinguished cases where a building could collapse from those that could not.
 In his view, this was wrong and at odds with my and the authority's arguments that it was not possible to ascertain when a building will collapse. - 11.2.8 I disagree with the applicant on this point.
 It is my view that the context for considering ultimate capacity is significant and this clarification is appropriate.
 For example, the parts of buildings that provided the context for Determination 2012/043 were those that could be falling hazards, such as chimneys and parapets.
-Such building parts are generally brittle (non-ductile) and it was appropriate to refer to failing in a structural sense when considering their performance.
-In contrast, the performance of a whole building is significantly more complex because of redundancies in its lateral force resisting system. - 11.2.9 In considering the relationship between the ultimate limit state and ultimate capacity (i.e. the point beyond which a building or part of a building could start to collapse), it may be useful to set out the considerations for designing new buildings against those for assessing existing buildings. - 11.2.10 The earthquake actions standard NZS 1170.5:2004 and the general loading standard AS/NZS 1170.0:200236 provide the basis for structural engineers to prepare new building designs based on dependable material strengths.
+Such building parts are generally brittle (non-ductile) and it was appropriate to refer to their failing in a structural sense when considering their performance.
+In contrast, the performance of a whole building is significantly more complex because of redundancies in its lateral force resisting system. - 11.2.9 In considering the relationship between the ultimate limit state and ultimate capacity (i.e. the point beyond which a building or part of a building could collapse), it may be useful to set out the considerations required for designing new buildings against those for assessing existing buildings. - 11.2.10 The earthquake actions standard NZS 1170.5:2004 and the general loading standard AS/NZS 1170.0:200238 provide the basis for structural engineers to prepare new building designs based on dependable material strengths.
 In Determination 2012/043 I referred to the ultimate limit state under these standards as: